Later (talk show): 2000–2001: Cynthia Garrett

 In December 1999, NBC issued a press release announcing former VH1 VJ Cynthia Garrett, who had guest hosted Later twice that month, as its permanent host.
 The fact that her guest-hosting stints attracted the show's largest audience in nine months in the key adult 18-49 demographic was NBC's main consideration in hiring Garrett on a permanent basis by signing her to a one-year deal.
-Returning to the show's initial Bob Costas-led one-on-one interview format but this time with a studio audience, Garrett debuted on January 31, 2000 by interviewing current Oscar nominee for best supporting actor Michael Clarke Duncan, thus becoming the very first African American woman to host her own network late-night show in the United States.
-For the rest of her debut week, Garrett welcomed Reba McEntire and Lenny Kravitz who was announced in the press as "Garrett's brother" although it would eventually be revealed the two are not blood relatives but lifelong friends who grew up together in New York City.
+Returning to the show's initial Bob Costas-led one-on-one interview format but this time with a studio audience, Garrett debuted on January 31, 2000 by interviewing current Oscar nominee for best supporting actor Michael Clarke Duncan, thus becoming the first Black woman in American television history to host her own network late-night show.
+For the rest of her debut week, Garrett welcomed guests Reba McEntire and Lenny Kravitz, the latter of whom was announced in the press as "Garrett's brother", although it would eventually be revealed the two are not blood relatives but lifelong friends who grew up together in New York City.

 Writing about Garrett's debut, based on watching her first three shows, a New York Post reviewer criticized her tendency to "gush over [her] celebrity guests" through excessive use of superlatives to describe them and their work.
-Comparing Garrett to Laters original host Bob Costas, the reviewer stated an overwhelming preference for Costas, adding that his one-on-one interviewing skill is rarer than one might think.
+Comparing Garrett to original host Bob Costas, the reviewer stated an overwhelming preference for Costas, adding that his one-on-one interviewing skill is rarer than one might think.
 Though admitting Garrett shows hints of the "kind of bubbling personality that plays well on TV", a Chicago Tribune reviewer still disliked her Kravitz interview, finding it sleep-inducing for Garrett nodding along to her "overrated rocker" guest as he "floated off into vague generalities about the afterlife".
 Assuming that going forward Garrett will be more spontaneous, challenging, and interesting when she's talking to someone with whom she doesn't have a history, the reviewer also recalled Costas's "obvious preparation and research" as something Garrett should aim for.